 Using an API to integrate payment acceptance saves businesses time by eliminating the need for developers to build custom code and go through the tedious process of EMV certification and PCI compliance validation.

-Finally, a payment API should make business operations simpler.
-Before signing on with a partner API to recommend for clients, make sure the provider offers the full package of services you need.
-Otherwise, you’ll have to start the search all over again to screen providers for missing services.
-Consolidate providers by working with a company that offers Merchant Account Provider and Payment Gateway services.
+A payment API should make business operations simpler.
+Before signing on with a partner and integrating to their API, make sure the provider offers the full package of omnichannel payment features and services so payments can be accepted in-person, online, in an app, via digital invoices, or through recurring or subscription services.
+Otherwise, you’ll have to search for a new provider or piece together a patchwork of services from multiple providers to integrate missing features.
+Consolidate providers and eliminate middleware by working with a company that is a Merchant Account Provider with their own Payment Gateway.

 Payment technology evolves rapidly.
 It doesn’t make sense for independent software vendors to pour months of development work into an API partner that can’t provide up-to-date tech solutions and supportive customer service.
 Finding an API that limits liability for your clients reflects well on your business, too.